abdur-cader/surge-classifier/README.md

 - **Note:** For this program to work, you will need to load certain models and a preprocessor which are not included specifically in this repository.
 You may find them from the source project right [here](https://github.com/abdur-cader/surge-predictor/tree/main/data/models)
 1. Download `xgb_model.pkl`, `cb_model.pkl`, `lgb_model.pkl`, and `preprocessor.pkl`.
 2. Store them in a folder called `data/`, located at the root of this repository.
+3. Certain lines have been commented out in the workflow file to prevent pipeline errors due to missing models.
+You can uncomment them once the above steps are complete.

 To Run:
 ```bash